Steel, aluminium, heat exchanger…even titanium – we’ve boiled and we’ve poured to find the best camping kettles.

 Aluminium HASN’T been shown to be a cause of Alzheimer’s disease, but increased levels of aluminium in the brain have been noted in autopsies of Alzheimer’s patients which suggests that aluminium toxicity may be a risk factor in the disease.

-Coated aluminium is a better bet, but don’t keep it so long that the coating degrades.
+Go for anodised or coated aluminium is a better bet, but don’t keep it so long that the coating degrades.

 Non-stick pans have a coating of polytetrafluoroethylene (PTFE), which can release harmful and carcinogenic gases at temperatures over 260C.
 In humans, these fumes can cause flu-like symptoms.
-The gases are so toxic, they are fatal for most birds.
+The gases are so toxic they are fatal for most birds.

 Use enamelled cast iron or stainless steel instead.